priscilajunko/flexbox/README.md

-# flexbox
+# Flexbox
-project made in the Origamid course
+project made in the Origamid course using flexbox properties